SquizAI/jmefit_branding/docs/research/research_plan.md

-# Jamie Fit Marketing Research Plan
+# Jaime Fit Marketing Research Plan

 ## Overview
-This document outlines the comprehensive research approach for developing an effective marketing strategy for Jamie Fit, a fitness and nutrition influencer.
+This document outlines the comprehensive research approach for developing an effective marketing strategy for Jaime Fit, a fitness and nutrition influencer.
 The research will inform the creation of targeted marketing campaigns, content strategies, and audience engagement tactics.

 ## Research Areas